-In evaluating the difficulty of achieving the McCormick Profit targets established by the CEO (McCormick Profit is operating profit adjusted by a charge for working capital), the Committee considers both the historic performance of the business units and the overall McCormick Profit targets established by the CEO for the upcoming fiscal year.
-In 2022, McCormick's senior executive employees, including the Named Executive Officers, were also measured on net sales goals.
+In evaluating the difficulty of achieving the performance goals for the Company's annual incentive program, including EPS, McCormick Profit (which is operating profit adjusted by a charge for working capital), and net sales, the Committee considers both the historic performance of the Company and its business units and the overall performance goals established by the CEO for the upcoming fiscal year.
 This evaluation is conducted with a view to driving stockholder value, paying our Named Executive Officers competitively, and rewarding superior financial performance.
-The measure of the difficulty of achieving business unit McCormick Profit targets is illustrated by the fact that the business units led by Messrs.
-Foley and Swift have not uniformly achieved their McCormick Profit targets from year-to-year and also vary when compared to each other.
+The measure of the difficulty of achieving annual incentive plan is illustrated by the fact that the targets have not been uniformly achieved, including in fiscal 2022 when the annual incentive program for the named executive officers paid out at only 6% to 9% of target.

-The following table summarizes the fiscal 2022 Adjusted EPS goals approved by the Compensation and Human Capital Committee.
+The following table summarizes the fiscal 2023 Adjusted EPS goals approved by the Compensation and Human Capital Committee.
 The Committee concluded that the threshold performance requirement would equate to delivering EPS consistent with the prior fiscal year, adjusted as noted above.
-The Committee set the maximum performance requirement that would earn 200% of a Named Executive Officer's target opportunity at growth of 11.30%, anticipating that this would place McCormick among the highest performers in its Peer Group.
-Actual Adjusted EPS growth for the year equated to -16.9% which resulted in a payout of 0% of target for this portion of the annual incentive.
+The Committee set the maximum performance requirement that would earn 200% of a Named Executive Officer's target opportunity at growth of 10.48%, anticipating that this would place McCormick among the highest performers in its Peer Group.
+Actual Adjusted EPS growth for the year equated to 8.1% which resulted in a payout of 154% of target for this portion of the annual incentive.

 Adjusted EPS Metric Payout

 Threshold Equal to prior year 30%

-Target +6.98% 100%
+Target +5.24% 100%

-Maximum +11.30% 200%
+Maximum +10.48% 200%

-Fiscal 2022 Actual -16.9% 0%
+Fiscal 2023 Actual +8.06% 154%